DaniilRein/big_project/README.md

 # fMRI Emotion Analysis Pipeline
 A Python-based pipeline for analyzing emotional responses in fMRI data, focusing on positive, negative, and neutral emotional states across multiple subjects.

 ## Overview
 This project implements a group-level fMRI analysis pipeline to study emotional responses in the brain.
 The pipeline processes pre-analyzed fMRI data and performs statistical analysis to identify brain regions associated with different emotional states.

+## Project documentation
+See the included 'PythonReport - Daniil.pdf'

 ### Key Features
 - Group-level analysis of 40 subjects